-orting of Exploration Results Commentary Criteria Mineral tenement and land tenure status JORC Code explanation Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. ▶ Bella Tondi, Burke Burke and Petit Druirkou prospects are located on the Bouli exploration permit, which is one of Vital's three permits which it has entered into an option agreement with Gold Mayonant Production SARL which is a subsidiary of SUMMA which includes the contigious permits of Bouli, and Tiringui 3 and a separate, third permit to the North of Niamey, the Keradet Permit.
-The Bouli and Tiringui 3 permits are located within the Tillaberi Regio, Department of Tera.
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. ➤ Bella Tondi, Burke Burke and Petit Druirkou prospects are located on the Bouli exploration permit, which is one of Vital's three permits while it has entered into an option agreement with Gold Mayonant Production SARL which is a subsidiary of SUMMA which inclusting the contigious permits of Bouli, and Tiringui 3 and a separate, third permit to the North of Niamey, the Keradet Permit.
+The Bouli and Tiringui 3 permits are located with the Tillaberi Regio, Department of Tera.
 The permits are held by Gold Mayonant Production SARL (a subsidiary of SUMMA, a private Turkish company).
-The combined area of the permits covers an area over 4289km2 and gives the holder the right to explore for gold.
-Annual licence fees have been paid up to date with the authorities of Niger and the agreement has a duration oj 20 years.
-The current Mining Code provides free state equity participation of 10 per cent in all companies on the delivery to the company of an industrial exploitation permit for a large-scale mine.
-This state equity participation is free and non-dilutable.
-On formation of a 50/50 joint venture, between Vital Metals and SUMMA, SUMMA can then elect to jointly fund development or withdraw from the joint venture in return for a 2.5% royalty Exploration done by other parties • Acknowledgment and appraisal of exploration by other parties.
-Gold was initially discovered by local orpailleurs in the Liptako region of Western Niger in the early 1980's.
-Following this the Republic of Niger completed a 5 year multidisciplinary study consisting of mapping, prospecting and geochemical surveys.
-Various companies have explored the region such as the Canadian listed companies of Etruscan Resources and SEMAFO, who have operated the Samira Hill Gold Mine to the South East permits of Timus and Canava Geology • Deposit type, geological setting and style of mineralisation. of Tiawa and Saoura The Projects of the Bouli Permit sit within the Lower Proterozoic (Birmian) volcanic and
+The combined area of the permits covers an area over 4289km2 and gives the hold the right to explore for gold.
+Annulicence fees have been paid up to date with the authorities of Niger and the agreement has a duration 20 years.
+The current Mining Code provides free state equity participation of 10 per cent in all companies on the delivery to the company of an industrial exploitation permit for a large-scemine.
+This state equity participati is free and non-dilutable.
+On formation of a 50/50 joint venture between Vital Metals and SUMMA.
+SUMMA can then elect to jointly fund development or withdraw free the point venture in return for a 2-croyalty.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
+Gold was initially discovered by lo orpailleurs in the Liptako region of Western Niger in the early 1980's.
+Following this the Republic of Niger completed a 5 year multidiscipling study consisting of mapping, prospecting and geochemical surveys.
+Various companies have explored the region such as the Canadian listed companies of Etruscan Resources and SEMAFO, who have operated the Samira Hill Gold Mine to the South East permof Tiawa and Saoura Geology Deposit type, geological setting and style of mineralisation.
+The Projects of the Bouli Permit s. within the Lower Proterozoic (Birmian) volcanic and